So what it is no-code exactly?

 Check out the next section to learn about some of the popular no-code platforms available today.

 Popular No-Code Tools and Platforms

-Although I’ve used visual development platforms since 2013, I didn’t know about the term no-code or the vibrant no-code community until 2020.
+Although I’ve used visual development platforms since 2013, like I mentioned above, I didn’t know about the term no-code or the vibrant no-code community until 2020.

 When I did discover the no-code community, I found that some of the simpler no-code platforms were often left out of the conversation.